Parler à mon père: Critical reception

-The song received generally favorable reviews from music critics.
-According to Łukasz Mantiuk of All About Music, "Parler à mon père" is one of the best tracks on the album.
-He called it a very good song but noted that "Parler à mon père" does not reflect the material on the album which contains mostly ballads.
-Bernard Perusse from The Gazette commented that the performance and arrangement of "Parler à mon père" is "refreshingly subdued" and controlled.
-The song has an "instantly-accessible melody for Dion to navigate," which makes a "perfect vehicle for her to sail gracefully".
-Alain de Repentigny from La Presse wrote that it is a pop song written custom for Dion.
-However, he felt that this first single is no locomotive for the new album.
-According to Pure Charts, "Parler à mon père" is a bit nostalgic but not melancholic.
-Marty Tobin of Quai Baco wrote that this song is a great opener for the album, with touching lyrics and catchy music.
-According to him, "Parler à mon père" brings nothing new to the French music but it is done well.
-Lea Hermann from Focus also praised the song calling it a brisk opener for the album.
+"Parler à mon père" received generally positive reviews from music critics. Łukasz Mantiuk of All About Music considered it one of the strongest tracks on the album, describing it as a very good song while noting that it does not reflect the overall tone of Sans attendre, which consists mainly of ballads.
+Bernard Perusse of The Gazette wrote that the performance and arrangement are "refreshingly subdued" and controlled, adding that its "instantly‑accessible melody for Dion to navigate" provides a "perfect vehicle for her to sail gracefully".
+Alain de Repentigny of La Presse described it as a pop song written specifically for Dion, though he felt that this first single does not serve as a driving force for the album.
+Pure Charts wrote that "Parler à mon père" is somewhat nostalgic but not melancholic.

+Marty Tobin of Quai Baco described it as a strong opener for the album, with touching lyrics and a catchy melody, adding that although the song does not introduce anything new to French pop music, it is executed effectively.
+Lea Hermann of Focus also praised the track, calling it a brisk opener for the album.

 Commercial performance

-"Parler à mon père" became a very successful single in Quebec, topping the chart for ten weeks.
-On the Canadian Hot 100 which includes mainly English-language songs, "Parler à mon père" peaked at number fifty-three.
-In Europe, the song reached number eight in France, number eleven in Belgium Wallonia and number twenty-five in Switzerland.
-It became Dion's second longest-charting single in France, spending sixty-three weeks on the chart.
-According to Francophonie Diffusion, "Parler à mon père" was the fourteenth most-played single worldwide during 2012 by Francophone artist.
+"Parler à mon père" became a major success in Quebec, where it topped the chart for 10 weeks.
+On the Canadian Hot 100, a chart dominated by English‑language releases, the single peaked at number 53.
+In Europe, it reached number eight in France, number 11 in Belgium's Wallonia, and number 25 in Switzerland.
+It became Dion's second longest‑charting single in France, remaining on the chart for 63 weeks.
+According to Francophonie Diffusion, "Parler à mon père" ranked as the 14th most‑played single worldwide in 2012 by a Francophone artist.